sallys-workshop/Localyssation/README.md

 ## For translators
 You do not have to ask me if you can make a translation.
 This mod is a library that lets others easily make their own translations.
 It is not intended to include translations on its own.
-Go to the [For Translators](https://github.com/TheMysticSword/Localyssation/wiki/For-Translators) wiki page for a guide on installing the mod and creating your own language.
+Go to the [For Translators](https://github.com/TheMysticSword/Localyssation/wiki/For-Translators) wiki page for a guide on installing the mod and creating your own language...